Select and Edit Your Notes, Drawings and Designs

 Selecting with Color Picker

-The Color Picker selection mechanism is different from the other two, as it allows you to pick colors and tools rather than strokes.
-This is a simple tool but it really deserves its own how-to apart from stroke selection.
+The Color Picker selection mechanism is somewhat different from the other two, as it allows you to pick colors and tools rather than strokes.
+This is a simple tool but it really deserves its own tutorial apart from stroke selection.
 We have a tutorial just for Color Picker here.

 What Selection Looks Like